AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 #### How do you serve a page with content in multiple languages?

 The `lang="en"` or `xml:lang="en"` HTML lang attribute can be used to declare the language of a Web page or a portion of a Web page.
 This is meant to assist search engines and browsers.
 Also metadata and `Content-Language` HTTP header can be used.

+#### What kind of things must you be wary of when design or developing for multilingual sites?

+- `hreflang` attr in link.
+The attribute signals to search engines that there is an alternative version of the webpage in another language. e.g. If your site is `www.example.com` in english and you have a spanish version `<link rel="alternate" hreflang="es" href="http://es.example.com/" />`

+- `dir` attribute specifying the text direction. e.g. `<p dir="rtl">Write this text right-to-left!</p>`

+- `<meta charset='UTF-8'>`

 #### Create new DOM Element